ArcanePlugins/ArcaneFramework/README.md

 **ArcaneFramework** is a library purposed to reduce the amount of boilerplate code required in our plugin suite.

+It is designed to replace our usage of [MicroLib][0].
+Upon sufficient completion, MicroLib will be discontinued.

 ## Should I use this library?

 Probably not.